Harry and Meghan Netflix: I sacrificed everything to join my wife

 During the first episode - which includes a sit-down interview with the couple as well as clips from a video diary - Harry is heard saying: "This is about duty and service, and I feel as though being part of this family, it is my duty to uncover this exploitation and bribery that happens within our media.

 "My job is to keep my family safe.
-But the nature of being born into this position, amid everything else that comes with it, and the level of hate that is being stirred up in the last three years, especially against my wife and my son, I'm generally concerned for the safety of my family."
+But the nature of being born into this position... and the level of hate that is being stirred up in the last three years especially against my wife and my son, I'm generally concerned for the safety of my family."

-Harry describes their relationship as a love story, adding: "I think for so many people in the family, especially obviously the men, there can be a temptation or an urge to marry someone who would fit in the mould, as opposed to somebody who you are perhaps destined to be with.
+Harry describes their relationship as a great love story, adding: "I think for so many people in the family, especially obviously the men, there can be a temptation or an urge to marry someone who would fit in the mould, as opposed to somebody who you are perhaps destined to be with.

 "The difference between making decisions with your head, or your heart."